-The purpose of this report is to explain the procedures undertaken to produce the 31 March 2020 Regulatory Accounting Separation tables – Operating cost analysis, capital expenditure and Fixed Asset analysis for the wholesale and retail business units.
+The purpose of this report is to explain the procedures undertaken to produce the 31 March 2021 Regulatory Accounting Separation tables – Operating cost analysis, capital expenditure and Fixed Asset analysis for the wholesale and retail business units.

-The tables have been prepared in accordance with Regulatory Accounting Guidelines (“RAG’s”) 4.08 issued in March 2019 effective for the financial year ended 31 March 2019.
+The tables have been prepared in accordance with Regulatory Accounting Guidelines (“RAG’s”) 4.09 issued in February 2021, along with Ofwat Addendums (Batch’s) published up until July 2021, effective for the financial year ended 31 March 2021.
 In addition, the tables meet the requirements set out by Ofwat following their targeted review undertaken during early 2016.

 The Regulatory Accounts report South West Water’s appointed activities analysed between the ‘Retail’, ‘Clean Water Service’ and ‘Waste Water Service’ business units in respect of the required specific activities and cost categories.